XZANATOL/DataChat/notes.md

-Notes taken about the methods and approaches I tired while building the project.
+Notes taken about the methods and approaches I tried while building the project.

 ### XMLHttpRequest & fetch Requests (JS)